crate/cratedb-guide/docs/integrate/superset/index.md

 **Apache Superset 101**

-From connecting databases to building charts, dashboards, and interactive filters, this video educates about at all the basic surfaces and workflows of Apache Superset.
+From connecting databases to building charts, dashboards, and interactive filters, this video covers all the basic surfaces and workflows of Apache Superset.
 :::

 :::{grid-item}